Getting through COVID

-Introduction: This is Part One of a Two Part blog dealing with my understanding of the COVID crisis, I have tried to dig behind the headlines for information, rather than opinions or sensation.
+Introduction: This is a blog dealing with my understanding of the COVID crisis, I have tried to dig behind the headlines for information, rather than opinions or sensation.
 I have included hyperlinks to sources of information and hope that you find the article informative.
 If you return for Part Two, I will be addressing the economic impact.

 Getting through COVID is going to take mindfulness, care and careful consideration for our health and well being, both physical and financial.
 Everyone has already been impacted by the COVID, like it or not – mostly financially.
 The health impact of the virus and the risk of death is, as yet, relatively low, when compared to the sheer volume of seasonal flu.
 The economic implications of the actions taken to contain the spread of the virus will be severe and are likely to be felt for many years to come.
 There are, however, some things we can do to mitigate both the health and financial implications.